-So if you have never baked bread before, you can make this bread, and it isn’t difficult at all.
+So if you have never baked bread before, you can make this no knead bread, and it isn’t difficult at all.
 There is no kneading, nothing complicated about this recipe at all.
-If you can measure, stir, and follow some very basic directions you are going to have some of the most delicious bread you have ever had in your life.
+If you can measure, stir, and follow some very basic directions, you are going to have some of the most delicious bread you have ever had in your life.
 If you are a more experienced baker, be aware that the dough is going to be spongy, and very sticky, and you can leave it alone.

 Please note, the cooking time is not listed correctly in the recipe.
 It will take at a minimum 14 and 15 hours to rise, and at least 45 minutes to bake.

 No Knead Bread

 This No Knead Bread is the closest thing to homemade sourdough bread you will get without a sourdough starter.

 - 3 cups all-purpose flour , plus a little more for shaping